Guide for residents

 Insurance and safety

-Think together about minimising any risks from accident, burns on a BBQ, damage, electricity, rain, breakages, etc. Agree in advance that everyone should take responsibility for themselves and watch out for each other, especially children – say this on the invitation.
+Think together about minimising any risks from accident, burns on a BBQ, damage, electricity, rain, breakages, etc. Agree in advance that everyone should take responsibility for themselves and watch out for each other, especially children – say this on the invitation if you want.

 Your council may require you to sign some sort of indemnity statement as part of the road closure to protect them against liability.
 This is normal and something we encourage, rather than them ‘requiring’ insurance.

 Public Liability Insurance schemes that are available may not suit your needs, and insurance does not stop anything going wrong as it is only about money.

 Your council may ‘recommend’ you buying insurance, or you may want to.
 But if they ‘require’ it, you can buy it from as little as £53 – see our special insurance page.
 Larger street parties and public events would need insurance.

 The person buying any PLI insurance is applying on behalf of the street and is not liable or responsible for the event any more than anyone else.

 Or see our detailed street party insurance guidance.

 A written Risk Assessment should not be needed, but if your Council requires one you can start and complete your own from a template from our Resources here.

 You should not normally need to apply to your council for a Temporary Event Notice licence if any ‘performance’ is ‘incidental’ to the day or ‘background’, including recorded music.
 This has been confirmed by many council licensing teams.
 If you are publicising a programme of bands etc. or are selling things like tickets, entrance, food or alcohol you would need to apply for a TEN at least 2 weeks in advance, costing about £21.